 The debate over which is better, synthetic or conventional motor oil, has not died down.
 In fact, this is one question we get asked at Heath’s Auto Service almost every day.
 Vehicle owners want what’s best for their car or truck, but is synthetic really better?
 It depends on several factors, and, frankly, conventional motor oil is still a reliable and economical choice.

 There are three types of motor oil from which you can choose: conventional, synthetic or a blend of both.
 Conventional motor oil is crude that has been refined after it’s been extracted from the ground.
 Synthetic motor oil is manufactured in a lab and often contains beneficial additives.
 A blend, obviously, is a combination of both oils.

 Synthetic oil does outperform conventional oil in extreme temperatures, but we don’t live in Yuma or Phoenix.
 Flagstaff, Arizona summer temperatures usually remain below the 100-plus-degrees Fahrenheit temperatures our neighbors to the south experience, so conventional oil stands up just fine here.

 That said, nothing beats synthetic oil’s ability to lubricate your engine parts cleanly.
 Conventional motor oil turns into sludge over time because it’s an organic material.
 Synthetic motor oil is manmade, so it doesn’t create the sludge traditional motor oil does.
 This increases your fuel economy and engine life.

 Finally, as you’ve heard, synthetic motor oil does not need to be changed as often as conventional motor oil does, but there’s a caveat to that which we’ll discuss in further detail below.
-On average, you can expect to bring your vehicle in every 7,500 to 10,000 miles for an oil change if you select synthetic.
+On average, you can expect to bring your vehicle in every 7,500 to 10,000 miles for an oil change.